There’s a lot more to designing your office than choosing a color scheme and whether you prefer the dark wood or glossy white furniture trend.

 Standard open plan workspaces can usually be adapted to an activity-based design with minimal investment.
 However, before you start designing your new workspace, it’s wise to survey your employees to discover their challenges with your current office layout and to ask them to make suggestions for its improvement.

 You should also make sure you have a full picture of all the individual tasks that each employee may take on in their role.
 This will enable you to design suitable work spaces.

 Plan Your Work Zones

 Ditch the idea of giving every employee their own desk.
 Instead, plan your office around different spaces and zones designed for regular tasks.

-For most businesses this means providing a mixture of open plan collaborative working spaces, designated privacy areas for telephone calls and solo work, and multi-use social zones for relaxing, socializing, and informal meetings.
+For most businesses this means providing a mixture of modular conference rooms, designated privacy areas for telephone calls and solo work, and multi-use social zones for relaxing, socializing, and informal meetings.